 In this episode, Dr. Jones encourages you to engage in conversation with your administrator when you begin to feel overwhelmed by your workload.
 If you don’t bring those struggles to light, he or she may never know that that’s how you feel.
 He also advises you to ask a really tough question about your current practices, especially if you’re on the verge of going from burned and unbalanced to burned and over it, where you basically have lost your care about anything that’s happening at school or in your classroom.

-Burnout happens when what we believe in our heart (our why) aren’t in line with what we’re doing.
+Burnout happens when what we believe in our heart (our why) isn’t in line with what we’re doing.

 You can only live on afterburners for so long.
 Be careful what you say yes to, because if you’re saying yes to everything (including hours of work after school) you’re saying no to other things.